 |NOT INCLUDED||Other not mentioned meals

-- Minimum number of participants for the organization of tours with transport is 12.
-For a smaller number of registered transport charges is 10 € per participant.
+- Minimum number of participants for the organization of the tour via ferrata Berim with transport is 12.
+For a smaller number of registered people, transport charges are 10 € per participant.

 - Price is for members of "Explore Serbia".
 You can find membership information here.